 Try to give tutors evidence in your personal statement that demonstrates why you are genuinely inspired by physics.
 What is it that motivates you about the subject personally?
-Write about this in an interesting and reflective way - and be honest, too.
-Our guide to studying physics at university may offer some useful pointers.
+Write about this in an interesting

 As an admissions tutor from Lancaster University puts it, 'if the Big Bang theory sparked your interest in physics, explain why.'
 Likewise, guidance on the University of St Andrews website says: 'we do expect you to know clearly why you wish to follow a degree programme in physics (and astronomy)... use your personal statement to tell us.'